What is Flex-Fuel?

 To determine whether you have a flex-fuel car, look for these three things:

-- Badges on the exterior of the vehicle--sometimes you may find one on the inside.
+- Badges on the exterior of the vehicle with "Flex-Fuel," "FFV," or "E85".
+Sometimes you may find a badge on the inside of your FFV.

 - A label on the inside of the fuel door.